ucd-os-fuschia-s18/pintos/DOC_P1.md

 **B3: How do you ensure that the highest priority thread waiting for a lock, semaphore, or condition variable wakes up first?**

 **B4: Describe the sequence of events when a call to lock_acquire() causes a priority donation.
 How is nested donation handled?**

+1) The current thread's waiting lock value is set to *lock*
+2) The thread is added to the lock holder's donations list

 **B5: Describe the sequence of events when lock_release() is called on a lock that a higher-priority thread is waiting for.**